 After two short weeks however, there was reward.
 We had graduated to playing Hang-Man and word scrambles, and I had developed the confidence in front of them to use an authoritative voice that I didn’t know I possessed.
 I finally got them to answer by raising their hands and not all shout at once, and I did so without being the mean white lady… at least I think, since they always smiled and greeted me when they saw me outside of the class.

 Teaching was not something I ever had an interest in, but I now see how rewarding a profession it can be.
 I also truly wish I could apologize to all of the teachers to which I refused to participate in class for.
 It was a learning experience for both me and the students and I think we all walked away having gained something of value.
+After all those hours teaching, I definitely spent some time at the best yoga retreats in Thailand to de-stress!

 The elephants were great fun, and after teaching for two weeks, I appreciated the quiet serenity of sitting on top of the wordless creatures even more.
 But the elephants will not remember me, and I think the kids will.
 When one of the girls gave me a hug before I left and said she was going to come to America someday and visit me, I knew that the experience was worthwhile.